 Is walking more your speed?
 Then sign-up for our Zero-K event, where the start and finish line are only three feet apart!
 The “race” takes place on the sports field.
 Funds for this event go toward supporting IFM.
 Minimum exertion and limited effort are rewarded with a delicious pint and a snappy t-shirt.

 Of course!
 Our two Marketplace tents are filled with more than 60 artisans and traveling vendors who sell arts, crafts and other Irish-inspired goods.
-We are currently taking applications from vendors and when all vendors have been confirmed, we will post the information on our website.

 The Children’s Area at the Irish Fair of Minnesota is filled with enjoyable activities for children of all ages.
 Children can enjoy face painting and balloon art, explore the Irish instrument petting zoo, watch a sheepherding demonstration or try your hand at traditional games like Gaelic football, hurling and rugby.
 They can also participate in engaging and hands-on Irish history, music and dance lessons.